Commercial real estate businesses like yours can struggle with traditional marketing methods.

 So, how should you address cost on your website?
 You might not always be able to communicate the exact price for something, but you should offer people a ballpark cost range and explain the factors that might make it go up or down.

 Your buyers are realistic.
-They know that if you say something costs around $10,000 and then the final bill is slightly more or less, it’s still around that figure.
+They know that if you say something costs around $250,000 and then the final bill is slightly more or less, it’s still around that figure.

-You finish the video and feel more well-informed, even though the content doesn’t take a clear stance on the polemic.
-As with a lot of questions, the answer to “Which type of office design is best for me?” is it depends.
+You finish the video feeling more well-informed, even though the content doesn’t take a clear stance on the issue.
+As with a lot of questions, the answer to “Which type of office design is best for me?” is “it depends.”

 People love lists.
 When we can see our options laid out before us, ranked according to various metrics, we feel like we can make the best purchasing decision possible.